zoelesv/databasekey/README.md

 ## Keys to Uniqueness
 ![keys](/src/keys.png)
-### SUPER KEY
-Super key is a single key or a group of multiple keys that can uniquely identify tuples in a table.

-### CANDIDATE KEY
-A candidate key is a column or a combination of columns that uniquely identifies each row in a table.

-### ALTERNATIVE KEY
-Alternate keys are those candidate keys which are not the Primary key.

 ## Evolution of Database Key Creation
 Manual primary key assignment could lead to conflicts, data duplication, and human errors, making scaling databases more challenging.